Q: What range of products and colours are in the Invisi-Gard range?

-A: We are happy to extend a 15 year warranty to all original purchasers of Invisi-Gard as long as the product has been maintained in accordance with the "Care and Maintenance" guidelines.
-These simply require the product to be cleaned at intervals dependant on your location.
+A: We are happy to extend a lifetime warranty ( Read Lifetime Warranty ) to all original purchasers of Invisi-Gard as long as the product has been maintained in accordance with the "Care and Maintenance" guidelines.
+These simply require the product to be cleaned at intervals depending on your location.
 For example, if the product is by the coast, the period between cleaning is less than if the product is located inland.

 Q: How much is it / Can I get a quote?

 A: As every application is made to measure, the best way to get a reliable quote is to contact one of our Licensed Dealers who will arrange a suitable time to meet with you, give you a quote to install the product and will answer any further questions you may have.
 Licensed Dealers are found on the Dealer Locator page.

 Q: Where can I get a look at the product?